Asphelzhn/Lintcode-exercise/README.md

 # Lintcode-exercise
-This repository is for the daily programming in lintcode with Python
+This repository is for the daily programming exercise in lintcode with Python